 The Æsir are a tribe of gods descended from Borr, who’s father was Búri, the ancestor of the gods who was licked from the ice by the sacred cow, Auðumbla.
-Borr married Bestla, a jötunn descended from the first being, Ýmir, a primal frost giant.
+Borr married Bestla, a jötunn descended from the first being, Ýmir, the primal frost giant.
 The myths record that Boor and Bestla had three children: Óðin, Vili, and Vé.
 Thus the entire race of gods was spawned.

 As the creation myths progress, a third tribe is introduced – the Vanir – and no description is given of their origin.
 We can assume that they also originated from Búri, as he was the first non-giant to manifest in the ice, but we have no recorded lineage for this second tribe.